UXSoc/uxsoc-apps-cms/src/pages/index.md

           communicate with other departments
         title: Project Manager (Minor Project)
       - description: >-
-          * In Charge of Handling the Online Platform Needed to Hold the Workshop (ex.
+          * In charge of Handling the Online Platform Needed to Hold the Workshop (ex.
 Zoom)

           * Prepare Other Materials Needed For the Workshop (ex.
 Videos or